sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Please refer to [Algorithms](#algorithms) for more information on eligable cryptographic methods and keys that can be used when registering a Client.

-## Native/SPA, extra security measures
-* not in iGov, additional
-* see security considerations

 # OpenID Provider profile
 * TBD: add section on access token? (on top of / in relation to OAuth2)